KloudLite/.github/profile/README.md

 # KloudLite

-is a DevOps and InfraOps automation company.
+a DevOps and InfraOps automation company.

 ## Objective
 To develop an intuitive, versatile platform focused on Infrastructure and